1242035/spree/guides/src/content/developer/core/addresses.md

 ## Countries

-Countries within Spree are used as a container for states.
+Countries within Viauco are used as a container for states.
 Countries can be zone members, and also link to an address.
 The difference between one country and another on an address record can determine which tax rates and shipping methods are used for the order.

 ## States

-States within Spree are used to scope address data slightly more than country.
+States within Viauco are used to scope address data slightly more than country.
 States are useful for tax purposes, as different states in a country may impose different tax rates on different products.
 In addition to this, different states may cause different tax rates and shipping methods to be used for an order, similar to how countries affect it also.